-The masculine gender as used herein shall be deemed to include the feminine gender, unless the feminine gender is clearly inappropriate in the context of the provision (s) concerned.
+The masculine gender as used herein shall be deemed to include the feminine, masculine, and non-binary genders, unless the feminine or non-binary gender is clearly inappropriate in the context of the provision (s) concerned.

 Section 2.
 Medical Examinations.